• Home

 4. Health Considerations

 • Lead and Toxicity: In older properties, repainting with lead-free paint is crucial for tenant safety, particularly for families with children.
-Thus, regular painting with safe materials helps ensure the living environment is healthy and compliant with safety regulations.
+Thus, regular painting with safe materials helps ensure the living environment is healthy and meets the rental safety standards.

 • Air Quality: Using low-VOC (volatile organic compounds) paints can improve indoor air quality, creating a healthier living environment.